outofcoffee/imposter/docs/config_location.md

 ### Directory

-To load configuration files from a directory, pass the path to the directory in the `--config-dir` argument:
+To load configuration files from a directory, pass the path to the directory in the `--configDir` flag:

 ```bash
 java -jar imposter.jar --configDir=/path/to/config/dir